 Cosmetology Skills & Competencies

 Tips can depend on great customer service and developing a rapport with customers and clients.
 Possessing certain qualities can help in this regard.

 - People skills: An ability to interact well with others, and to be pleasant and friendly even under trying circumstances, can be invaluable.

 - Think outside the box: Creativity and a willingness to adapt to new trends can be important.

 - Be a good listener: People like to talk about themselves when they have time on their hands, such as when they're sitting still while you tend to them.
 You'll want to be able to provide appropriate feedback.

 - Physical stamina: You'll spend a lot of time on your feet.

 - Tidiness: This doesn't mean just your work station.
 Personal tidiness is very important as well.
 Remember, you're an example of your own work.

 As long as there are people, people will want to look their best.
-The U.S. Bureau of Labor Statistics expects employment in cosmetology careers to grow faster than the average for all occupations between 2016 and 2026, by about 13%.
+The U.S. Bureau of Labor Statistics expects employment in cosmetology careers to grow faster than the average for all occupations between 2018and 2028, by about 8%.

 Employers include hair salons, nail salons, barber shops, spas, and resorts.
 Surroundings tend to be pleasant to attract customers and make them feel comfortable.
 But these positions often require interaction with various chemicals and sometimes equipment, so protective gloves and clothing can be important.